How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 “According to “Understanding B2B Buyers a 2016 Benchmark Study, companies that consistently met or exceeded their targets for “marketing qualified” leads did so by developing, maintaining and incorporating personas into their daily routines.”

-In B2B, personas help you build real insight into your target audience, understand their business needs, the content they value and the channels they prefer.
+In B2B, personas help you build real insight into your target audience, and understand their business needs, the content they value, and the channels they prefer.

 Building your content around your personas will help build a steady flow of quality inbound leads.